Aera23/-/README.md

         setcookie("(Your Cookie name)", $value, time()+9000000);

 # Extra
-If you need to kick/shadowkick a user, you could modify the script live to include an error
+If you need to kick/shadowkick a user, you could modify the script live to include an error.
+Additionally, entering a file called "unlock.txt" with a value "spammer" will stop @spammer from spamming for a while

     if($_REQUEST['name']="spammer"){exit("<mark>Can't connect to MySQL database</mark>");}

-To clear the chat, delete the file prvt.txt
+To clear the chat, delete the data file (it ends in .txt)

 Error ideas:
 * Can't load (upstream/internal/etc) data